berrydenhartog/github-webhook/docs/developers.md

 This application is developed in python 3 with fastapi.
 It uses a webhook endpoint at / that received all github webhook events.

 The webhook events are filters and converted to a message.
 See [constants.py](../blob/main/app/contants.py) for the default conversion.
-After converting the github webhook event to a message the message is send to one or more of the clients for further handling.
-Depending on the client the message can be processed differenlty.
+After converting the github webhook event to a message the message is send to one or more of the exporters for further handling.
+Depending on the exporter the message can be processed differenlty.

 ## Developing